Over the years the Australian audio industry has seen many fine engineers, inventors and creative thinkers.

 There are many who have contributed significantly to the local audio industry, and even a few who have changed the World’s view on some particular audio topic.

-This page is meant to celebrate their achievements, and help us all know them a little better.
+This page is meant to celebrate the achievements of the true legends, and help us all know them a little better.

 If you have a suggestion for somebody who deserves inclusion in our Audio Legends pages, please contact us